List of Crayola crayon colors: Metallic FX Crayons

 In 2001, Crayola produced Metallic FX Crayons, a set of 16 metallic crayons whose names were chosen through a contest open to residents of the U.S. and Canada.
 The hex triplets below are representative of the colors produced by the named crayons.
 In 2019, an updated version was released under its original name of Metallic Crayons, adding eight more metallic colors for a total of 24.
 The original 16 colors are included in the special 152-count Ultimate Crayon Collection pack alongside 120 standard and 16 Crayons with Glitter.
 Four of the colors are included in the regular 96-count crayon box.

 Gel FX Crayons

 In 2001, Crayola produced Gel FX Crayons.
 However, it did not contain any color names.
-Four of the colors are randomly included in the 96-count crayon box alongside four Metallic FX colors and are not included in the 152-count Ultimate Crayon Collection set.
+Four of the colors are included in the 96-count crayon box alongside four Metallic FX colors and are not included in the 152-count Ultimate Crayon Collection set.
 The hex triplets below are representative of the colors produced by the named crayons.